 - If possible, obtain license plate numbers and vehicle descriptions, including driver descriptions in the event of a hit and run violation.

-- Obtain names and addresses of witnesses, if necessary.
+- Obtain the names and addresses of witnesses, if necessary.

 - If possible, maintain overall control of the situation until relieved by the proper authorities.